 NOTE: You will notice that some events are NOT working properly on the Hikey board.

 Tracing with eBPF/BCC

-In this section, you'll learn how to use Google's AndroDeb to get a chroot-hosted Debian distribution running inside Android in order to use to get access to the full range of eBPF/BCC tracing functionality.
+In this section, you'll learn how to set up a chroot-hosted Debian distribution running inside Android in order to use to get access to the full range of eBPF/BCC tracing functionality.